monome/norns-image/README.md

 ## hotspot connect

-connect to norns' wifi hotspot: SSID=norns PSK=nnnnnnnn
+connect to norns' wifi hotspot: SSID=nnnnnnnn+ PSK=22222222

 `ssh we@norns.local` (provided avahi is working) `ssh we@172.24.1.1` (if avahi is not working)